ishankbhatnagar/manufacturing_diagnostic_assistant/README.md

 problem gets the answer instantly.
 The capture loop is a working model of Nonaka's SECI tacit-to-explicit knowledge conversion framework.

-## Status

-Phases 00-10 done.
-See `STATUS.md` for the full build log, architecture notes, and gotchas.

 ## Architecture

 - **Dify** (self-hosted) — agent workflow: diagnostic reasoning, confidence scoring, escalation